 I am a member of Pink Therapy which is the UK's largest independent therapy organisation working with gender and sexual diversity clients.

-As a supervisor, therapist and consultant I have a particular interest in;
+As a supervisor, therapist and consultant I have a particular interest, training and experience in;

 *faith and spirituality

 *making the most of supervision to both develop as individuals and in our practice

 *organisational structural and delivery development

 *advocating for professionalism, ethics and boundaries in our work

 *Neuro - diverse working

 * TBI / ABI

 *Offering good quality and informed CPD and guest speaking